 A microscopic letter that can only be seen under magnification is also engraved within one of the letters that appear on the reverse side of the coins.
 The laser engraving of this microscopic letter is a measure that is meant to provide protection against counterfeiting.

 The Australian Platinum Kangaroo coins are the Perth Mint's latest addition to the popular series of Australian Kangaroo bullion coins.
 The inaugural 2018 issue of the coins is available since the 23rd of October 2017 and mintage is unlimited according to the current market demand.
 According to information published here by the Perth Mint, a total of 5,251 Platinum Kangaroo coins were minted in 2018.
-Annual mintage numbers of the 1 oz Platinum Kangaroos then increased to 6,781 coins in 2019.
+Annual mintage numbers of the 1 oz Platinum Kangaroos then increased, first to 6,781 coins in 2019 and then much more substantially to 20,610 coins in 2020.

 The 99.99% pure Australian Gold Kangaroo coins are also known under their original name as Australian Gold Nugget coins.
 After displaying various images of gold nuggets starting with their inaugural issue (as proof coins) in 1986, the coins quickly switched to kangaroo images in 1990 (1989 for proof coins).
 A new kangaroo image appears on the reverse side of the coins every year since then.
 The coins are offered in a wide variety of denominations by the Perth Mint, from a tiny 1/2 gram all the way up to the world-record 1 tonne coin.
 Both brilliant uncirculated (BU) and proof coins are issued.
 Annual mintage numbers of the Australian Gold Kangaroos are quite low compared to other gold bullion coins.